 - Create a post by entering the information you need, based on the fields described in the section above.

-- Use the Linked speaker or Linked user fields to select a speaker or a user to post on behalf of.
-You can only choose either a speaker or a user to link the post to, not both.
-If both speaker and user are selected, the post will appear on behalf of the speaker.
+- Use the Linked speaker field to select a speaker or a user to post on behalf of.
+This is great way to personalize the post and drive engagement.

 Creating posts in the app